 Man Shares Intriguing Story Which Proves That Cats Are Masters Of Malicious Compliance

-Let's get into the story and know why Oliver is regarded as a terrorist
+Let's get into the story and find out why Oliver is regarded as a terrorist

-The cat is so darn cute that he can't find it in him to strangle it
+The cat is so darn cute that he can't find it in himself to strangle it

 The behavior of pets, particularly cats, often reflects complex social dynamics with their human companions.
 Research in animal behavior suggests that cats exhibit a range of compliance behaviors based on their perceptions of human intentions and actions.